 Acknowledgements.
-We acknowledge Dr. S. Hempel and an anonymous reviewer for their fruitful suggestions to this manuscript.
-We thank Drs.
-S. Emori, T. Yokohata and H. Shiogama (NIES) for helpful discussions.
+We acknowledge S. Hempel and an anonymous reviewer for their fruitful suggestions for this manuscript.
+We thank S. Emori, T. Yokohata and H. Shiogama (NIES) for helpful discussions.
 This research was supported by the Environment Research and Technology Development Fund (S-10) of the Ministry of the Environment, Japan.